LoganConnor44/anki-templates/readme.md

 # Contributing

-Please feel free to make any improvements to the project as your see fit by creating a Pull Request with a detailed description about the `issue` or `enhancement` that your PR will be adding to the project.
+Please feel free to make any improvements to the project as you see fit by creating a Pull Request with a detailed description about the `issue` or `enhancement` that your PR will be adding to the project.
 Please also be sure to add a `how` section that gives a brief overview of how the `issue` or `enhancement` is being done.

 ## Please Notice